alyab16/Employee-Onboarding-Agent/README.md

 - **Native tool calling** via a LangGraph ReAct agent with per-employee memory
 - **MCP-style extensibility** — each SaaS integration is a standalone FastMCP server; adding a new one requires zero changes to the orchestration logic
-- **RAG** over 7 internal policy and role-specific documents using ChromaDB
+- **RAG** over 7 internal policy and role-specific documents using ChromaDB, with automatic rebuild when documents or the embedding provider changes
 - **Persistent state** — all structured data backed by SQLite via SQLModel
 - **Real-time streaming** — SSE delivers agent thoughts, tool calls, and responses token-by-token to the frontend
+- **Rich markdown rendering** — agent responses rendered with full formatting (headings, lists, code blocks, tables)
 - **LangSmith tracing** — full visibility into every agent run, tool call, and token

 ---